-- Each Generation Owner must continually provide accurate permanent capability curve changes to PJM via eDART as soon as the information is available.
-The "New Default" field should be checked in eDART. - Once the accuracy of the submitted reactive capability curve is verified, PJM will permanently update the PJM Unit Reactive Capability Curves in use by PJM Operating/ Planning Studies and PJM EMS Network Applications programs.
+- Each Generation Owner must continually provide accurate permanent capability curve changes to PJM via eDART assoon as the information is available.
+The "New Default" field should be checked in eDART. - 2 Once the accuracy of the submitted reactive capability curve is verified, PJM will permanently update the PJM Unit Reactive Capability Curves in use by PJM Operating/ Planning Studies and PJM EMS NetworkApplications programs.